secotrust/SecotrustRouteStatisticsBundle/README.md

 ## About ##

-This bundle scans your application or web server log files and displays an ordered overview of the matched routes.
+This bundle scans your log files or the profiler data and displays an ordered overview of the matched routes.
 You can use this output to optimize the order of the routes to speed up the matching.

 ## Installation ##